Weather radar network renewal

 Our current network consists of 15 operational weather radars across the UK providing real-time information to help monitor and forecast heavy rainfall.

-The aims of the renewal project are:
+The aims of the renewal project:

-To achieve these aims we are:
+To achieve these aims we:

+More information concerning the various phases and timings can be found here.
 If you require any further information about the weather radar network enhancements or would like to discuss how it will benefit your business please email firstname.lastname@example.org